youbs/ubermuda.github.io/books/discovering-docker.md

 No, you do not.
 The book is self-sufficient and will teach you everything you need to know to get started with Docker.

+## In what format will the book be available?

+*Discovering Docker* will be available out of the box in PDF and ePub formats, and on demand in any format supported by [Pandoc](http://johnmacfarlane.net/pandoc/).

+I will try my best to provide mobi format for Kindles, and printed copies through [Lulu](http://lulu.com), but can't make any promise about these formats as of now.

 ## Are there translations planned?

 A french translated version will be released soon after the english one, and downloadable for free for buyers of the english version, so do not hesitate to pre-order now.
 After that, I'd like to organize community-driven translations whose revenues will be reversed to the translators and/or opensource projects.